 Lower LATCH anchors are provided in the second row outboard seats.
 The anchors are located between the seat's back rest and rear cushion.
 The exact location of each anchor is identified by a child safety seat identification button, illustrated below.
-The button is located on the seat back, directly above its associated anchor.
+The button is located on the seat, near the associated anchor.

-In the second row, install LATCH child safety seats in the outboard seating positions only.
+For the second row, install LATCH child safety seats in the outboard seating positions only.
 Use only a seat belt retained seat in the center position.